Sport, Physical Activity and Mental Health MSc

 The course will be delivered in a variety of ways, including lectures, workshops, student-led seminars and discussions, tutorials, applied work experience, and practitioner-oriented mentoring.

-You will typically be required to attend one afternoon and one early morning session per week and engage in supported activity (e.g. tutorials) as appropriate.
+You will typically be required to attend one afternoon and one early morning session per week and engage in supported activity (such as tutorials) as appropriate.

 Alongside your academic studies, you will be supported to undertake applied work experience with our key partners, including Everton in the Community, on projects such as our award-winning Tackling the Blues programme for children and young people.